xiaoyeye/TFvelo/README.md

 ## Hyperparameters:
 ```
---n_jobs: The number of cpus to use
+--n_jobs: The number of CPUs to use
 --init_weight_method: The method to initialize the weights.
 Correlation is adopted by default.
 --WX_method: The method to optimize weight. lsq_linear is adopted by default.
 --n_neighbors: The number of neighbors.